Gingercapo/SQL/README.md

 ### Introduction

-> I be learnt how to write Structured Query Language (SQL) to interact with a database.
+> I learnt how to write Structured Query Language (SQL) to interact with a database.
 I don't need to download any software, and I will still be able to test my skills!
 SQL is an extremely in demand skill.
 Tons of jobs use SQL, and in the this project i will be learning how to utilize SQL to analyze data and answer business questions.

 ### Project